newrelic/newrelic-ruby-agent/test/README.md

     alias bermq="./test/script/run_tests -q"
     alias ber="./test/script/run_tests"

+Also, if you set it to the full path instead of relative, then you can run it from anywhere and it will work in wherever you are (for example, if you've `cd`-ed into infinite_tracing and run `bert` it will run the infinite tracing tests if you're using the full path, but error if its relative)

 Then you'll be able to run the tests super easy like

     bert # run all unit tests